 #1 Sit down and list exactly (line by line) what you are spending to maintain your current home—specifically mortgage, insurance, utilities, taxes, yard, maintenance, etc. If you are renting, list every expense like rental rate and utilities.
 I know, it’s not a fun job but it is very important to be honest and aware of what it is you are spending your money on—everything from silly stuff to big and important things.

-For example, before Thom and I made our big move from a large suburban home to a home almost ½ the size, we discovered that we were spending nearly $30,000 extra every year to live in that house with those amenities.
-Because we had also taken the time to write out what was very important to us to live a quality life beforehand—we realized that a big house wasn’t on the list and didn’t mean that much to us.
+For example, before Thom and I made our big move from a large suburban home to a home almost half the size, we discovered that we were spending almost $40,000 extra every year to live in that house with those amenities.
+Because we had also taken the time to write out beforehand what was very important to us to live a quality life—we realized that a big house wasn’t on the list and didn’t mean that much to us.
 Instead we discovered that we could better use that $30,000 in ways that would double and triple our happiness quotient.
 Also keep in mind that if you can rent a place that suits you at a fraction of the price to own, then that might be a great alternative.

 Then once you have that list look through it and rate every single cost on a 1 to 10 basis about how much it adds to your life in terms of quality.
 For example—take cable TV.
 I happen to watch more TV than I need to but I also enjoy some of the programming that I watch.
 However, if I were to “rate” it honestly, the cost of my cable TV on a 1 to 10 scale would likely be around a 6.
 I could do without it; especially if there was something I was denying myself that I would enjoy more.
 But knowing its importance to me tells me a lot about my life.